How to Invest in Germany: 7 Investing Tips

 Many expats think investing in Germany is as difficult as solving a Rubik’s Cube.
 A toy that has over 43,000,000,000,000,000,000 different possibilities.
 To put this into perspective, you could cover the surface of the Earth 275 times with standard-sized Rubik’s cubes for each permutation.

-Investing in Germany is way easier than solving the tricky cube.
-Especially with the following 7 investing tips that will make you a true investing expert.
+Investing In Germany is way easier than solving the tricky Rubik’s cube.
+Especially with the following 7 investing tips that will make you a true Investing expert.

-Even though investing can be your way to achieve financial freedom and your financial dreams, it won’t always be easy.
+Even though Investing can be your way to achieve financial freedom and your Financial Dreams, it won’t always be easy.
 That is why you need a ‘why’, so you can push through the tough times and enjoy the good times that will come eventually.
 Investors without a ‘why’ are predestined to lose sight of the bigger financial picture & fail in their investing journey.

 “He who has a why to live [or to invest] can bear almost any how.”

 Think of your ‘why’ and your long-term goals.
-Here are some questions you can ask yourself:
+Here are some questions you can ask yourself before you Start Investing:

-- What do I want to get out of my investments? (see the Magic Triangle of Investing)
+- What do I want to get out of my Investments? (e.g. Passive Income)

 - How much time do I have?

 - How much risk am I willing to take?